Eusko: Features

+There also exists a credit card system since 2017, as well as an app for payments and the transfer of euskos between accounts.

 Its motto is "Euskoa denen esku", which means "The eusko in the hands of everyone".

 Format

 The eusko has a note based format that enables the user to trade with values that go from the one eusko note to the twenty eusko note.

 The appearance of the notes varies according to the value of the note: